Eternity is commonly thought of as timelessness or endlessness. The talk of “eternal times” is already a contradiction in itself.

 To Timothy he writes later:

-“God, who saved us and called us with a holy calling, not according to our works, but according to His own purpose and grace, which was given us in Christ Jesus before eonian times…”
+“God, who has saved us and called us with a holy calling, not according to our works, but according to His own purpose and grace which was given us in Christ Jesus before the ages of ages.”

 2Tim 1:9

 What is amazing here is that the grace we received is already given to us “in Christ Jesus” “before aeonian times”.
 This sentence should be left to soak in for a while.
 It is an extraordinary statement.
 So there was something “before” the aeonic times.
 Paul is speaking here about God’s purpose and grace, which He has already recognized in Christ Jesus there and apparently also destined to bless.
-Before aeonian times, that is, before the aeons began, before the time known to us began, even before the creation of the world, before Adam and Eve and the Fall.
-The aeonic times will begin at some point, but this is not the beginning.
+Before eonian times, i.e. before the eons began, before the time we know began, before the creation of the world, before Adam and Eve and the fall of man.
+The eonian times are beginning, but this is not the beginning.
 Earlier, God had already prepared some things.
 This is what the apostle is talking about here.

 Regarding our calling, Paul writes almost identically in Ephesians:

-“… just as He [Gott] chose us in Him [Christus] before the casting down of the world, that we might be holy and without blemish before His face.”
+“Just as He [Gott] chose us in Him [Christus] before the casting down of the world, that we should be holy and without blemish in His sight.”

 Eph 1:4